 Incur and authorize such incidental expenses as may be necessary in the direction and operations of the affairs of the Association, its employees and headquarters office;

-Employ such personnel within the approved budget for and on behalf of the Association as in the judgment of the Executive Council are required.
-Retain such other professional counsel, consultants or advisors as may be required and as are authorized by the Executive Council.
+Employ such personnel within the approved budget for and on behalf of the Association as in the judgment of the Board of Directors are required.
+Retain such other professional counsel, consultants or advisors as may be required and as are authorized by the Board of Directors.
 Prescribe the duties to be performed by other professional counsel, consultants or advisors employed or retained on behalf of the Association;

-Subject to the approval of the Executive Council, fix the rate of and amount of salary and compensation and allowances to be paid to all employees of the Association and the rate of and amount of fee or compensation and allowances to be paid to other professional counsel and consultants or advisors retained for or on behalf of the Association;
+Subject to the approval of the Board of Directors, fix the rate of and amount of salary and compensation and allowances to be paid to all employees of the Association and the rate of and amount of fee or compensation and allowances to be paid to other professional counsel and consultants or advisors retained for or on behalf of the Association;

 Manage and direct the New Mexico National Guard Association Life Insurance Program;

-Perform all other duties and functions as may be defined from time to time by the Executive Council.
+Perform all other duties and functions as may be defined from time to time by the Board of Directors.

 Is responsible for reporting the status of finances, membership status and professional programs of the Association on an ongoing basis.